 Click here to go to the main page

-Bleys was one of only a few catholic architects who did not totally comply to the neo-Gothic standard for catholic churches.
+Bleijs was one of a relatively small number of catholic architects who did not totally comply to the neo-Gothic standard for catholic churches.
 Although he built several neo-Gothic churches he became best known for churches in other styles.
 Some are neo-Romanesque style, others are neo-Renaissance, a style that was typical for protestant churches at that time, not for catholic ones.
-Besides churches, of which he built fourteen, he designed numerous other buildings, including two hospitals in Amsterdam.
+Especially his neo-Romanesque work was a major influence one of his most important apprentices, Jan Stuyt.
+Besides churches Bleijs designed numerous other buildings, including two hospitals in Amsterdam.

-The following is an incomplete list of his work.
+The following is an incomplete list of his religious work.

 Small chapel in neo-Gothic style.